What If Advertising Told the Whole Truth?

 There are many different types of lies that we all encounter in our day-to-day lives.
-The writers of the book "Spy The Lie," an excellent account of spotting deception, say there are three main categories of lies:
+The writers of the book "Spy The Lie," an excellent account of spotting deception, says there are three main categories of lies, those of commission, those of omission and lies of influence.

 Advertising rarely, if ever, produces ads that contain lies of commission.
 There are just too many lawyers waiting to jump on them.
 Bait-and-switch is a prime example of when these lies are used, but even those are prosecuted.